antofic/GraphCodable/Docs/UserGuide.md

 Apart from all the possible internal improvements to the package, there are some unsolvable iussues (as far as I know) related to some current Swift features.

 - ``String (reflecting:)`` might change the format to make unarchiving impossible without a package update.
-That said, as long as context information is kept inside parentheses, this shouldn't happen.
+That said, as long as context information is kept inside round brackets, this shouldn't happen.
 - An unfortunate, albeit minor, circumstance is that Swift doesn't have a function to get the main module name. ``#mainModule`` would be perfect.
+- There is nothing I can do to avoid duplication of the internal object used as storage by collection types like Arrays.
+Ideally, it should be made GCodable compliant to avoid duplicating it during decode, but I don't have access to it.
+Therefore, if 10 arrays sharing a single storage object containing 100 integers are encoded, 10 arrays each with its own distinct storage object containing 100 integers are decoded, effectively tenfolding their memory footprint.
-- The need to use ``deferDecode(...)`` for weak variables used to break strong memory cycles is not a big problem, in my opinion, because you know exactly what and where they are.
+- The need to use ``deferDecode(...)`` for weak variables used to break ARC strong memory cycles is not a big problem, in my opinion, because you know exactly what and where they are.
 If anything, the limitation is that these variables must necessarily be owned by a reference type because ``deferDecode(...)`` cannot be called in the ``init(from: ...)`` method of a value type.
+The ``WeakBox<T>`` used in ``testDGC()`` (see tests section - DirectedCyclicGraphTests) can't be a struct.
 - The big problem, in my opinion, is that you have to keep the type repository updated during the development of an application.
 The absence of a single 'GCodable' type from the type repository makes it impossible to decode a data file containing it.

   Ideally, Swift should make two functions available for transforming types into some form of archivable data and vice versa.
   For example, like these:

   ``func serializeType( type:Any.Type ) -> [UInt8]``

   ``func deserializeType( from:[UInt8] ) -> Any.Type``

   Having this functionality, **the need to keep a repository of the decoding types vanishes**, because the bytes describing the type can be stored during encoding and retrieved during decoding.
 Then you can: